Little Red Coop

 Next, we finally got my new nest boxes built!
 These are still cat litter buckets, which I can pull out and hose off if they get soiled in some way.
 The shelves they sit on are mostly reused materials.
 All that extra space underneath both allows for more room if the girls are snowed in this winter and discourages laying underneath!
 The shelves hold up to 8 boxes, but I like to keep it at 6 or 7.

-So, here is the updated floor plan.
+So anyway, here is the updated floor plan for 2014.
 I moved a feeder into the addition area and have two feed pans outside during the day, rather than having one up in the main area of the coop.
 This spreads the feed out a bit and lets some of the younger and lower-ranking birds have a chance to eat.
 The white area of the floor in the main coop is where I have no bedding, and the dark brown line there is the shape of my kick board, which keeps bedding in the coop even if both doors are open and allows me to better bed the floor under all of the perches.

 The Chicken Yard

 The chicken yard is approximately 50x100 feet.
 The fence is welded wire, 6 feet tall on the front half and 4 feet tall on the back half.
-I’m still working on putting fence up on the back half to convert it to 6 feet tall, but for the most part, the hens don’t go back there, anyway.
-I don’t have many pictures of the chicken yard because at the moment there is a tent in the middle of it that needs to be taken down.
+I don’t have many pictures of the chicken yard because I rarely focus on anything but the chickens when I'm out there!
 However, here is what I have—the back section:

 One thing that has been a staple of our chicken yard since before it was a chicken yard is the boat.
 The boat, as one might assume, is a boat that was old and leaky, and so it was put out in what was a dog yard at the time.
 The chickens inherited the boat and the Dogloo beneath it, and it has become a shelter and a place to put feed under if it rains: